straysheep-dev/grub-security/README.md

 ## The grubx64.efi binary

-This seems to be required to 'preload' the signature verification modules in GRUB to successfully perform signature validation.
+Compiling a new efi binary with `grub-mkstandalone` seems to be required to 'preload' the signature verification modules in GRUB to successfully perform signature validation.

 - Simply running `sudo grub-install /dev/sda --pubkey /boot/grub/grub.pub` does not enforce signature checking.
 - Even running `sudo grub-mkimage ...` and replacing the `core.efi` binary under `/boot/grub/x86_64-efi/` does not enforce signature checking.